-Americans eating a little less, a little better, study findsJanuary 16th, 2014 in Health /
+Americans eating a little less, a little better, study findsJanuary 16, 2014 in Medicine & Health / Health

 Americans are eating a bit less, dining out fewer times and consuming slightly healthier food, the US Department of Agriculture said in a study released Thursday, calling the finding "encouraging."

 Between 2005 and 2010 the number of calories consumed each day decreased five percent among working-age adults, the study reported.

 Fat consumption also decreased, while fiber consumption increased, it added, based on a survey of nearly 10,000 adults.

 Spending on food prepared outside the home—whether at restaurants, via to-go food or other means—decreased 13 percent.
 Fast food accounted for roughly 40 percent of prepared meals.